digitalyoshixi/zettelkasten/content/Philosophy/Simulation.md

 	- No technological feasibility
 - $i \sim 0$ (There are close to zero post-human level civilizations interested in running ancestor simulations)
-- $f_{sim} \sim 1$ (The fraction of people with our kind of experiences living in a simulation are close to one)
+- $f_{sim} \sim 1$ (The fraction of people with our kind of experiences living in a simulation are close to one) Based on the [[Indifference Principle]], we should apply this likelihood to ourselves aswell.